 - Rapid heartbeat or shortness of breath

-- Chest pain, tightness, or heaviness that may spread to your shoulders, arms, jaw, neck, or back
+- You have chest pain, tightness, or heaviness that may spread to your shoulders, arms, jaw, neck, or back.

-- Feeling like hurting yourself or someone else
+- You feel like hurting yourself or someone else.

 Treatment for anxiety

 may include medicines to help you feel calm and relaxed, and decrease your symptoms.
-Healthcare providers will treat any medical conditions that may be causing your symptoms.
+Medicines are usually given together with therapy or other treatments.

 - Talk to someone about your anxiety.
 Your healthcare provider may suggest counseling.
 Cognitive behavioral therapy can help you understand and change how you react to events that trigger your symptoms.
 You might feel more comfortable talking with a friend or family member about your anxiety.
 Choose someone you know will be supportive and encouraging.

-- Find ways to manage your symptoms.
+- Find ways to relax.
 Activities such as exercise, meditation, or listening to music can help you relax.
 Spend time with friends, or do things you enjoy.

 - Practice deep breathing.
-Breathing can change how your body reacts to stress.
+Deep breathing can help you relax when you feel anxious.
 Focus on taking slow, deep breaths several times a day, or during an anxiety attack.
-Breathe in through your nose, and out through your mouth.
+Breathe in through your nose and out through your mouth.

 Follow up with your healthcare provider as directed: